-The United States receives 20% of its electricity generation from nuclear power.
+The United States receives 20% of its entire electricity generation, and 50% of its clean electricity generation from nuclear power.
+It is also the world's largest consumer of nuclear fuel.
 It currently has 94 operating commercial nuclear reactors at 56 nuclear power plants in 28 states.
 Florida, for example, gets 90% of its clean energy from five nuclear reactors (Progress Energy's Crystal River, Florida Power & Light's St. Lucie 1 and St. Lucie 2 in Jensen Beach, and FPL's Turkey Point 3 and Turkey Point 4).